 IoT & Cloud

 The public cloud sector in Latin America is forecast to grow at a high CAGR of 14.3% to achieve $29.2 billion by 2030.
-Cloud computing, in turn, propels the LATAM IoT sector—in 2025, it should generate over $45.6 billion, while the number of IoT connections in the region will reach 1.3 million.
+Cloud computing, in turn, propels the LATAM IoT sector – in 2025, it should generate over $45.6 billion, while the number of IoT connections in the region will reach 1.3 million.
 At the moment, Brazil, Argentina, and Colombia stand out in the LATAM IoT market, while Chile is gaining momentum thanks to its well-developed digital infrastructure.

-Reasons to Go For Software Development in Latin America
+Reasons to Go for Software Development in Latin America

 Tech talent trove

-Smart salary savings
+Smart labor cost savings

 Elite engineer education

-Software engineers in LATAM receive high-quality STEM education in local universities, 20 of which are recognized among the Best Global Universities in Latin America.
+Software engineers in LATAM receive high-quality STEM education in local universities, 24 of which are recognized among the Best Global Universities in Latin America.
 Institutions like the University of Chile, the Monterrey Institute of Technology, and the University of Buenos Aires nurture exceptional Latin American software development talent, placing it in top tech skills rankings on Coursera.

 Geographical proximity is a major advantage for US tech product companies opting for software development in Latin America.
-The US West Coast is just 1 hour behind Mexico, 2 hours behind Colombia, 3 behind Chile, and 4 behind Argentina.
+The US West Coast is just 1 hour behind Mexico, 2 hours behind Colombia, 3 hours behind Chile, and 4 hours behind Argentina.
 This not only facilitates face-to-face interactions between in-house and offshore tech teams but also enhances the supervision of the development process and streamlines onboarding for remote Latin American developers.

 Corporate culture compatibility